As Prepared for Delivery on November 13, 2019

 Hackers and thieves don’t take a break, so we can’t afford to, either.
 And when I say “hackers and thieves,” remember that the threats aren’t just external to your institution and your system: a data breach or theft can just as easily come from the inside.

-For example, many of you probably saw the news this summer about the Canadian credit union that was the target of a massive security breach (opens new window).
+For example, many of you probably saw the news this summer about the Canadian credit union that was the target of a massive security breach (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 That breach resulted in the exposure of the personal data of 4.2 million.
 The culprit was not some teenager in his bedroom; it was one of the credit union’s own employees.
 The credit union took quick action.
 They identified and removed the employee, informed their members, and corrected the vulnerability.
 But that incident underscores how any of our institutions can be targeted in ways we haven’t foreseen.